FZJ-INM1-BDA/siibra-python/README.md

 Then follow the instructions for [obtaining EBRAINS API auth tokens](https://kg.ebrains.eu/develop.html).
 As a last step, you need to fetch a recent token from the [authorization endpoint](https://nexus-iam.humanbrainproject.org/v0/oauth2/authorize), and make it known to `siibra` using either `siibra.set_ebrains_token()` or by storing it in the environment variable `HBP_AUTH_TOKEN`.
 Note that as of now, you need to get a new token approximately every day to perform EBRAINS data queries.
 However, `siibra` implements a local cache on your harddisk, so once retrieved, your data will become usable and accessible without refreshing the token.

+`siibra-python`'s documentation is hosted at https://siibra-python.readthedocs.io.
+It includes a catalogue of well documented code examples that walk you through the different concepts and functionalities.
+As a new user, it is recommended to go through these examples - it is easy and will quickly provide you with the right code snippets that get you started.
+Furthermore, a set of jupyter notebooks demonstrating concrete example usecases are maintained in the [siibra-tutorials](https://github.com/FZJ-INM1-BDA/siibra-tutorials) repository.

+If you run into issues, please open a ticket on [EBRAINS support](https://ebrains.eu/support/) or directly file bugs and feature requests on [github](https://github.com/FZJ-INM1-BDA/siibra-python/issues).
+Please keep in mind that `siibra-python` is still at in development.
+While care is taken to make everything work reliably, the API of the library is not yet stable, and the software is not yet fully tested.

 ## Acknowledgements